Test weight for Canadian grains

 Conversion to larger volumes

-- Straight mathematical conversion: Simply multiply the weight to match the new volume.
-This does not take into account the compaction of grain that occurs when measured in larger volume containers.
+Multiply the weight to match the new volume.
+This conversion method does not take into account the compaction of grain that occurs when measured in larger volume containers.

-- Mathematical conversion based on calibration to a larger (100-litre) volume: The Canadian Grain Commission produces calibration charts that equate grams per 0.5 litre weights to weight per hectolitre (i.e. per 100-litres) using a conversion formula.
+Use the Canadian Grain Commission’s test weight conversion charts.
+These charts equate grams per 0.5 litre weights to weight per hectolitre using a conversion formula.
 As the weights are extended from per 0.5 litre to per hectolitre, compaction is taken into account.
 Compaction occurs as the grain's weight causes it to become more densely packed, and air pockets disappear.

 - Date modified: